sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/03_composite_data_types.md

 # Module 3: Composite Data Types

-## 📦 What Are Composite Data Types?

-Composite data types are types that **aggregate other data types together**.
+> Composite data types are types that **aggregate other data types together**.
 They allow you to build **complex data structures** by combining basic types such as integers, strings, and booleans.

-### Why Use Them?
+Why Use Them?

 - Essential for writing **real-world**, complex programs
 - Help model intricate concepts using collections of simpler types
 - Enable grouping of related data in a single structure

----

-## 🔍 What You'll Learn in Module 3

 In this module, we will explore: